tesommer/FreeCrumbs/Building/Home/README.md

     finf -h

-This will print the Finf manual to standard output.
+This will print Finf documentation to standard output.
 ___

     finf C:\SomeDirectory